joomengine/jcb-documentation/057-Drag-and-Drop-Upload-functionality-in-JCB.md

 The interface now shows dynamic upload areas:

-* “Upload your Image”
+* "Upload your Image"
-* “Upload your Documents”
+* "Upload your Documents"
-* “Upload your Media”
+* "Upload your Media"

 Allowed formats and dimensions are displayed automatically, drawn from global configuration.